obophenotype/uberon/README-editors.txt

 * ID support in P4 (showstopper?)
 * Do full testing of functional syntax

-Good to have:

-* OntoVCS support
+* Informative diffs (OntoVCS support?)
-* deterministic order of elements in functional syntax
+* deterministic order of elements in functional syntax (diffs)

 The editors version will most likely owl-import other ontologies.
 Need to figure this into release process.

-== Train additional editors ==

-Once the switch to OWL for uberon_edit is made we can increase the number of people with edit priveleges, subdivide to taxonomic groups.
-Each should have adequate training.
-Aim to have this ready for summer 2012 workshop.

-We can do further modularization here.
-E.g. we can make submoules for certain domains (e.g. neuroanatomy) or taxa.

-Need to thoroughly test with Oort if we go with mixed IDs

 == Other matters ==